This program is now eligible for CEUs. Learn more.

 Facilitated by Nonie Lesaux and Stephanie Jones, Faculty Directors of the Saul Zaentz Early Education Initiative at the Harvard Graduate School of Education, this program offers a combination of interactive lectures, collaboration opportunities, and small group reflection and planning sessions.

-This program is open to all participants registered for Part I (described above) and those who have taken a past iteration of our Data Bootcamp program.
 Live sessions will take place on Wednesday, February 2nd and Friday, February 4th, 2022 from 12:00-3:00 p.m.
 (ET).
 Each live component will be a combination of a group plenary session, which is recorded, followed by a facilitated reflection and discussion portion, which is not recorded.
 Part II will offer participants the opportunity to reconnect with peers and faculty, deepen their learning, and problem-solve current challenges related to data use.

 - Examine the landscape of data gathering and use in settings serving young learners.